familiar/Bedwars-Bot/README.md

 ### What is the "Bedwars Castle Extra Files" folder, and how do I use it?
 This is the old Bedwars Castle function I created.
 This only works for the "Ivory Castles Map", and it was a very rough draft version, so USE at your own risk!!!
 - To setup, just drag the .txt files in the "Bedwars Castle Extra Files" folder into the "BedwarsAFK/liteconfig/common/macros" folder, replacing the old ones.
 Should work.
 - It goes to the generators based on spawn side (Red or Blue) and picks up resources.
+Then, it banks all of it's collected resources in the banker, using /banker.

 ### What is the "Extra Stuff" folder?
 - "Attack", "Pvp", and "Movement", is the old pvp function I added.
 It's kind of pieced together and unfinished, so don't bother with it.
 Just added it for fun, recreate it if you want.